kallaway/100-days-of-code/r1-unity-log.md

 **R1D7 - October 11th, 2020**
 Started porting all of the Story Design cards I had online and implemented them on Unity, making a somewhat workable game.
 Everything is ready to the first path that you would be taking, but now I have realized that I still have to implement Paths two and three, before moving on with the game.
 Also, I have to translate all of the text that's in Spanish as well as complete the cards with some better worded text.

+**R1D8 - November 3rd, 2020**
+I don't really remember when was the last time I worked in Unity, but I know I have been working on it for several days.
+I managed to finish with my Story Design, translated all the text that was in Spanish, and replaced all the dummy text with proper dialogue and options.
+Added all the options for each one of the clues, and completed three different endings for the game.
+Tried adding some choices that were optional and appeared depending on other choices, but the game seemed to break down when I implemented that, so I scratched it for now.
+Now I want to implement the capacity of using different items and have that influence how the game is played.